Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-12-18-more-about-josm_hu.md

 -	To add the Bing satellite imagery in JOSM, click "Imagery" on the top menu of JOSM and selecting “Bing Sat.”

 > If you don't see Bing Sat on the Imagery menu, you may need to activate
 > it in the JOSM preferences.
 Go to Edit -> Preferences and click on the icon
 > that says “WMS TMS”.
 You may need to click on the down arrow to find it.
+> <br>
 >	![JOSM Preferences up down][]
 >	![JOSM Preferences WMS TMS][]
+> <br>
 > Click on “Bing Sat”.
 Then Click “Activate”.

 ### Tour of JOSM